-1.5.
-Profit measurement
+1.5 Profit measurement

 - 1.5.1 The ASC Handbook on 'Accounting for the effects of changing prices' (1986) discusses two alternative measures of a entity's profits which can be summarised as follows: - Real Financial Capital Maintenance ('FCM') is concerned with maintaining the real financial capital of an entity and with its ability to continue financing its functions.
 Under real FCM, profit is measured after provision has been made to maintain the purchasing power of opening financial capital.
 This involves the use of a general inflation index such as the RPI.
 Real FCM therefore addresses the principal concerns of the providers of capital to an entity.
 In the absence of general inflation real FCM is equivalent to conventional HCA, with the exception of the treatment of unrealised holding gains (paragraph 1.8.11). - Operating Capability Maintenance ('OCM') is concerned with maintaining the physical output capability of the assets of an entity.
 Under OCM, profit is measured after provision has been made for replacing the output capability of an entity's physical assets which involves the use of specific inflation indices such as the Construction Output Price Index (COPI) or the Baxter index.
-This will typically be a major concern for the management of an entity and was the approach used in Statement of Standard Accounting Practice ('SSAP') 16 Current Cost Accounting (this standard was withdrawn).

-- 1.5.2 The Statement of Principles for Financial Reporting (December 1999) discusses measurement in financial statements (Chapter 6) of assets or liabilities.
+This will typically be a major concern for the management of an entity and was the approach used in Statement of Standard Accounting Practice ('SSAP') 16 Current Cost Accounting (this standard was withdrawn). - 1.5.2 The Statement of Principles for Financial Reporting (December 1999) discusses measurement in financial statements (Chapter 6) of assets or liabilities.
 The Statement recognises that whilst the financial capital maintenance ('FCM') concept approach is satisfactory under conditions of stable prices it is open to criticism when there are substantial general or specific price changes.
 There is no evidence looking over a period of time that the industry has experienced specific price changes, accordingly the RPI remains the best measure of price changes overall.
-The linkage for the water industry between revenues charged under the RPI+K regime and general price increases in costs negates the criticism about the FCM approach where there are substantial general price increases. - 1.5.3 Following the consultation document 'Our work in regulating Scottish water industry' issued by WICS in 2004, it was decided that the regulatory CC accounts should be prepared on a real FCM basis since this provides a measure of profit that is well suited to achieving a balance between the providers of capital and customers. - 1.5.4 The Annual Returns to the Commission, on the level of service and capital expenditure, are however specifically designed to monitor operating capability plans against required service standards, and the Commission has therefore concluded that there is no need to reflect OCM concepts in the CC accounts.
+The linkage for the water industry between revenues charged under the RPI+K regime and general price increases in costs negates the criticism about the FCM approach where there are substantial general price increases. - 1.5.3 Following the consultation document 'Our work in regulating Scottish water industry' issued by WICS in 2004, it was decided that the regulatory CC accounts should be prepared on a real FCM basis since this provides a measure of profit that is well suited to achieving a balance between the providers of capital and customers.